scottsbergeron/pyramid-surveymonkey-example/README.md

 **NOTE: To leave a virtual environment, simply run `deactivate` from within the virtual enviroment.**

 ### Install Requirements
-In the Command Prompt, run `pip install -r requirements.txt`.
-This installs all the Python packages specified in the requirements.txt file.
+In the Command Prompt, run `pip install -e .`.
+This installs all the Python packages specified in the `setup.py` file.

 ### Run Waitress Server
-In the Command Prompt, run `waitress-serve webapp:app`.
-This will start a server that serves our application.
-By default, waitress will serve requests on `localhost:8080`.
-Additional configuration options for waitress are available [here](https://docs.pylonsproject.org/projects/waitress/en/latest/runner.html).
+In the Command Prompt, run `pserve development.ini --reload`.
+This will start a server that serves our application based on our configs in `development.ini`.
+We've specified that we want to use waitress as our server and serve our application on `localhost:8080`.
+The `--reload` command tells pserve to reload the application when it detects file changes.
+Additional configuration options for waitress are available [here](https://docs.pylonsproject.org/projects/waitress/en/latest/index.html).